cbeck88/strict-variant/README.md

   There is no reason for this restriction, but some of the dispatch code needs to be fixed to support this.
 I didn't need it in my original application.
   It's okay for the visitor to be an rvalue-reference.
-- You can't use a lambda directly as a visitor.
-It needs to derive from `safe_variant::static_visitor`.
-  This is similar to `boost::variant`.
-  Since generic lambdas are a C++14 feature anyways, this isn't that big a deal.
-  However in all the modern variants, the `static_visitor` is deprecated.
-  This could be fixed by using `auto` and `decltype` throughout the dispatch mechanism.
 - No `constexpr` support.
 This is really extremely difficult to do in a variant at C++11 standard, it's only really feasible in C++14.
 If you want `constexpr` support then I suggest having a look at [`eggs::variant`](https://github.com/eggs-cpp/variant).